 Charlotte McGuire Scholarships

-Administered by the American Holistic Nurses Association, this four-year scholarship is open to students pursuing degrees in holistic nursing.
-Students must have a GPA of 3.0 or higher.
-Students must have current R.N. licensure.
+Administered by the American Holistic Nurses Association (AHNA), this scholarship is open to undergraduate and graduate students pursuing degrees in holistic nursing.
+Students must be licensed RNs, members of AHNA and demonstrate a commitment to holistic nursing practices.

 Nurses of Tomorrow

 The Nurses of Tomorrow Scholarship Contest awards three $1,000 scholarships to nursing students who demonstrate both financial need and a commitment to developing the next generation of nurse leaders and educators.
 Students must be currently enrolled in an accredited nursing program and have a GPA of at least 2.75.
 Applicants must complete an essay, “How do you feel that being a nurse will change your perspective on life?“

 - Website –http://www.medicalsolutions.com/nurses-week-scholarship

 - Deadline to apply – June 1

 This annual $1,000 scholarship is awarded to a student currently enrolled in an undergraduate nursing program or to a high school student who has been accepted into an undergraduate nursing program.
 Applicants must have a GPA of at least 3.0, and be U.S. citizens or hold a student visa.
 Applicants submit an essay on the topic, “What are some of the challenges nurses face today and how do you/will you take on those challenges?”

 Some scholarship programs are offered nationally, while some are exclusive to a school, region or state.
 Be sure to check with campus-based advisors for more information about nursing scholarship opportunities.